PRODUCT DESIGN • 2025

 Context

 Sleep issues are common, yet finding the right solution online is often confusing.
 Valehealth is a trusted health marketplace where users expect confidentiality and medically credible guidance.
-However, traditional product browsing feels overwhelming and impersonal, especially for sensitive health concerns, leading to hesitation
+However, traditional product browsing feels overwhelming and impersonal, especially for sensitive health concerns, leading to drop-off.

 Core Problem